Port Arthur, Texas: Primary and secondary schools

 Most of the city is served by the Port Arthur Independent School District.
 It operates a single high school, Memorial High School, formed in 2002 by the consolidation of three high schools: Stephen F. Austin, Abraham Lincoln, and Thomas Jefferson.

 The portion around Southeast Texas Regional Airport is served by the Nederland Independent School District.
 Some parts are served by Port Neches-Groves Independent School District.
 The Sabine Pass community is served by the Sabine Pass Independent School District.
-There are portions of Port Arthur in Nederland ISD, Beaumont ISD, and Hamshire-Fannett ISD.
+Portions of Port Arthur are in Nederland ISD, Beaumont ISD, and Hamshire-Fannett ISD.
 In Orange County, the portions of Port Arthur are in Bridge City Independent School District.

 The Bob Hope Charter School is located in Port Arthur.

-It formerly had a Catholic high school, Bishop Byrne High School, which closed in 1983.
+The city had a Catholic high school, Bishop Byrne High School, which closed in 1983.

 Public libraries

 The Port Arthur Public Library, at 4615 9th Avenue at Texas State Highway 73, serves as the public library system for the city.